Planet P Project: 1984: Pink World

 In late 1984 MCA released Planet P Project's double LP rock opera, Pink World, which peaked at #121 on The Billboard 200.
 The single "What I See" reached #25 on Billboard's Top Rock Tracks.
 Both the double LP and the single were released on pink vinyl.
 A single music video, titled Pink World (though the song "Pink World" was not included in the video), which featured two songs from the Pink World album, "What I See" and "Behind the Barrier", was released on MTV and remained in power rotation or active rotation for ten weeks on the network.

-21-year hiatus and return of Planet P Project
+20-year hiatus and return of Planet P Project

 Given the relative success of Some Tough City, Carey focused his attention on recordings to be released under his own name.

-However, after a 21-year hiatus, Carey resurrected the Planet P Project name for a trilogy of albums collectively called Go Out Dancing (G.O.D.).
-The albums were 1931 (2005), Levittown (2008), and Out In The Rain (2009).
+In 1991 Carey recorded the track "The Red Door" to re-introduce Artemis (the boy from the Pink World album), then Carey changed his mind and forgot about a possible sequel.
+Later in August 2008 Carey released the compilation "The New Machine", which featured some songs recorded between 1985 and 1994 intended to be part of a third Planet P Project album.
+The Yugoslav Wars had inspired Carey to write the songs "Tears" and "The Sins of the Fathers" with guitarist Ken Rose.
+Carey also got inspired by the book The Fifties by David Halberstam, and wrote some songs about the Baby boomers and Levittown.
+After a 20-year hiatus, Carey resurrected the Planet P Project name for a trilogy of albums collectively called Go Out Dancing (G.O.D.).
+The albums were 1931 (2004), Levittown (2008), and Out In The Rain (2009).